niclastanskanen/niclastanskanen/README.md

 - 🔎 I'm actively seeking a junior-level role in frontend or full-stack development

+- 🎓 I'm a <a href="https://codeinstitute.net/se/full-stack-software-development-diploma/" target="_blank">Code Institute</a> graduate with an Advanced Front-End and Full Stack Software Development diploma.

 - 🔭 I’m currently working on **Meta Front-End Developer Professional Certificate**

 - 🌱 I’m currently learning **React**